ganeti/ganeti/man/hroller.rst

 For backends that support identifying the master node (currenlty RAPI and LUXI), the master node is scheduled as the last node in the last reboot group.
+Apart from this restriction, larger reboot groups are put first.

 ALGORITHM FOR CALCULATING OFFLINE REBOOT GROUPS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~